alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 Our tickets should be affordable for any professionals;
 and we have reduced tickets for students and unemployed.

-> Why do the opening and closing in English, when 99% of the audience were Spanish speakers?
+> Why do the opening and closing talks in English, when 99% of the audience were Spanish speakers?

 Out of courtesy to the remaining 1%, of course.
-That is what happens at international conferences: there are people that do not speak Spanish!
+That is what happens at international conferences: they tend to attract some people that do not speak Spanish!

 > Why was the
 [last talk](http://2017.jsday.es/#5740078466859008/99964005)